ssk12o/sop-site/regulamin-sop1-en.md

     - Solution files must be formatted according to clang-format configuration provided with task.
 Clang-format program is installed on computers in the laboratory and its usage will be explained during L0.
     - Solution program must compile using makefile from task repository.
     If solution does not follow one of the rules it will be automatically rejected and student get information about problem.
 Sending solution to the server is necessary for grading - solution not sent to server will be not graded.
-  - The uploaded solution of **L3** will be additionally graded in terms of code quality and aesthetics.
-This will be checked after the lab.
-For the problems you will receive up to 10 (but no more than number of points from the lab) penalty points that will be subtracted from the base result of L3.

 # Aids acceptable for use in verifying achievement of learning outcomes